The Church’s Liturgy rings in Christmas with a joyful noise. We hear today of uplifted voices, trumpets and horns, and melodies of praise.

 The new age is a new creation.
 In the beginning, God spoke His Word and light shone in the darkness.
 Now, in this new age, He sends us the true light to scatter the darkness of a world that has exiled itself from God.

-He is the one Isaiah foretold – who brings good tidings of peace and salvation, who announces to the world that God has come to dwell and to reign (see Rev. 21:3–4).
+He is the one Isaiah foretold—who brings good tidings of peace and salvation, who announces to the world that God has come to dwell and to reign (see Revelation 21:3–4).

 So we sing a new song on Christmas.
-It is the song of those who have believed in the Christ child and been born again – by grace given the power to become children of God.
+It is the song of those who have believed in the Christ child and have been born again—who have by grace been given the power to become children of God.